Nonso-Analytics/SellCheapyRetail-CustomerSpendingPatternAnalysis/README.md

 ## METHODOLOGY
 Exploring the ERD and the relationship between each tables;<br>
-I was able to create four new business views pertaining to customer spend to extract insights from<br>
+I was able to create four new business views pertaining to customer spend analysis<br>
 The scripts to create the four views are <br>
 - Cleaned_Customers,<br>
 - Cleaned Products,<br>